 Generally, in the call center industry, rates are based on the amount of time an agent spends handling your account.
 Most call centers charge per minute, sometimes associating your rate with a monthly minimum requirement.
-Some offer “pay as you go” plans for businesses with a small call volume or that only need infrequent coverage.
+Some offer “pay as you go” plans for businesses that have small call volumes or that need infrequent coverage.

-To avoid any surprises, request a breakdown of all pricing from any company you are considering before signing up for their services.
+To avoid any surprises, request a breakdown of all pricing from any company you are considering before you sign up for the provider’s services.
 Ask the representative to include any setup fees, monthly minimum fees and additional costs in the proposal they send.

-If you are unable to obtain or decipher an itemized list of costs, that’s a red flag the call center isn’t dealing with you in good faith.
-A business’s relationship with its call center must be based first and foremost upon trust; if you cannot establish trust in the discovery phase of your buying process, then it’s best to look elsewhere.
+If you are unable to obtain or decipher an itemized list of costs, that’s a red flag that the call center isn’t dealing with you in good faith.
+A business’s relationship with its call center must be based first and foremost upon trust.
+If you cannot establish trust in the discovery phase of your buying process, then it’s best to look elsewhere.

-Answering services are best suited for certain companies, generally those that operate in niche market segments or require more advanced work on the part of the agents.
-These companies can include those operating in the following industries:
+Answering services are best suited for certain companies, generally those that operate in niche market segments or require more advanced work from agents.
+These companies may include those in the following industries:

 Of course, answering services are not limited to the above industries.
 If you feel your business has specific needs or you want a more flexible agent picking up the phones on your behalf, consider an answering service instead of a call center.

-A call center with robust outbound sales services could also benefit a startup by generating early revenue.
-While finding a call center that offers lead generation services, such as cold calling, isn’t always easy, there are call centers out there that offer these outbound services.
+Outbound call centers with experience selling for their clients can benefit a startup by generating additional revenue.
+While finding a call center that offers lead generation services, such as cold calling, isn’t always easy, there are call centers that would like to hear from you.

-When choosing a call center, the first consideration should always be trust.
-A trusted partner is key, because the call center you choose will represent your brand directly to your customers.
-Only sign up with a call center when they have demonstrated to you that they are transparent, considerate and honest.
-Anything short could leave your business picking up the pieces.
+Trust should be your first consideration, because the call center you choose will represent your brand to your customers.
+Sign up with a call center only when it has demonstrated that it is transparent, considerate and honest.
+Anything short of that could leave your business picking up the pieces.

 Although it is important to proceed with caution and do your due diligence, there are many excellent answering services and call centers out there.
-Most are capable of scaling with your company as well, so once you find a partner that works for you, it’s easy to maintain the partnership, even as your company grows.
-A good call center service will be instrumental to the growth of your business and, as such, will be invaluable to keep by your side as your business finds success.
+Most are capable of scaling with your company, so once you find a partner that works for you, it’s easy to maintain the partnership as your company grows.
+A good call center service will be instrumental in the growth of your business and serve as an invaluable partner as your business finds success.